This WordPress tutorial is an in-depth guide, covering everything you need to know about the WordPress CMS (Content Management System).

 In this section of our WordPress tutorial, we will show you how to install WordPress using Bluehost.
 Bluehost has a convenient “one-click install” option you can use to get your site up and running in no time.
 Keep in mind that most top-notch hosting service providers have this option as well.

-First, you have to purchase a hosting plan and a domain name.
-We were able to negotiate a special deal ONLY for our visitors that includes:
+You have to purchase a hosting plan and a domain name where you are going to set up WordPress software.
+We were able to negotiate a special deal with the Bluehost for our visitors that includes:

 - Free domain name.